-- ► Shaw does not accept personal checks for any reason. - ▶ Do not text or call your student during the school day.
-Cell phones may be used before or after school only. - ▶ Please see that your student adheres to the dress code and behavioral policy. - ▶ Parents are not allowed to bring lunch to student or schedule deliveries of any kind. - ▶ Parents must sign in at the main office before visiting any part of the building. - ▶ Parents are invited to visit student's classes with a 48 hour notice and approval from administration. - ► Check-outs are not allowed after 2:55 pm. - ➤ The building will be closed to all students after 3:35 unless supervised by a teacher or coach/sponsor.
+- Shaw does not accept personal checks for any reason.
+Card transaction can be made online through MyPaymentsPlus.
+For more details visit shawunited.com. - Do not text or call your student during the school day.
+Cell phones may be used before or after school only. - ▶ Please see that your student adheres to the dress code and behavioral policy. - ▶ Parents are not allowed to bring lunch to student or schedule deliveries of any kind. - ▶ Parents must sign in at the main office before visiting any part of the building. - Parents are invited to visit student's classes with a 48 hour notice, approval from administration, and signed consent forms. - Check-outs are not allowed after 2:55 pm. - The building will be closed to all students after 3:35 unless supervised by a teacher or coach/sponsor.